kiddae/exercises/README.md

 # Programming exercises!

 A bunch of little stuff I do for fun or to practice.
-Problems come from Project Euler or LeetCode.
+Problems come from Project Euler, CodeWars or FranceIOI.

+TODO add links to recent problems
+TODO finish 36.